GitarPlayer/ghost-azure-bicep/README.md

 ## Non Functional Requirements
 The Non Functional Requirements will be abbreviated with NFR1 to NFR7.
 1. the solution should be able to adapt to traffic spikes.
 It is expected that during the new product launch or marketing campaigns there could be increases of up to 4 times the typical load.
-2. that the platform remains online even in case of a significant geographical failure.
+2. that the platform remains online even in cases of a significant geographical failure.
 3. interested in disaster recovery capabilities in case of a region failure.
 4. The teams want to be able to release new versions of the application multiple times per day, without requiring any downtime.
 5. The customer wants to have multiple separated environments
-6. need tools to support theiroperations and help them with visualising and debugging the state of the environment
+6. The DevOps engineers need tools to support their operations and help them with visualising and debugging the state of the environment
 7. the security team also needs to have visibility into the platform and its operations

 ## Architecture